 Research published in 2018 suggested the levels of microplastic pollution in the oceans was worse than first thought, with the current estimate of 5 trillion particles worldwide being far too low.
 The highest microplastic pollution discovered yet in the world was in a river in Manchester, UK.
 Major floods in the area in 2015-16 flushed more than 40 billion pieces of microplastics out into the sea.
 This suggests that the problem actually begins upstream in the river catchments – if these areas can be controlled then perhaps the clean-up of the oceans can begin.

-The National Oceanic and Atmospheric Administration’s (NOAA) Marine Debris Program is developing and testing standardized field methods for collecting sediment, sand and surface-water microplastics.
-The aim is to eventually allow for a global comparison of the amount of microplastics in the environment.
-This is seen as the first step in determining the final distribution, impact and fate of these troublesome plastic pieces.
+The National Oceanic and Atmospheric Administration’s (NOAA) Marine Debris Program is developing and testing standardized field methods for collecting sediment, sand, and surface-water microplastics.
+The aim is to eventually allow for a global comparison of the number of microplastics in the environment.
+This is seen as the first step in determining the final distribution, impact, and fate of these troublesome plastic pieces.

 Plastics blighting the environment is not a new problem; it has been amassing gradually since the 1960s to the point that huge masses of plastic are floating in the oceans with still more washing up on the once spotless beaches of the world.
 The issue of microbeads entering the ocean is not even new: these tiny pieces of manufactured polyethylene – which act as an exfoliant in products such as cleansers and toothpaste – replaced natural products and have been making their way into the environment for almost 50 years.